amralaishy/amralaishy.github.io/experience.md

 ---

-## Senior Telecom Engineer
+## Senior Telecommunication Engineer
-**GTS – Kuwait (2017–2020)**

-- FortiGate firewalls, wireless & VOIP systems
-- Ensured 24/7 service availability
+**Global Technology Solutions (2017–2020)**

+- Designing, implementing, and administering the base network of all branches.
+- Managing Cisco wireless controllers and access points.
+Managing Huawei Espace VOIP phones and the Huawei IP telephony system.
+- Installing and configuring Cisco and Huawei switches.
+Managing the Huawei Virtual Desktop Infrastructure (VDI) system and OceanStore Huawei Storage Array.
+- Diagnosing and troubleshooting network and infrastructure systems in order to keep the systems up 24/7 with minimal downtime.